 8- Periodic report preparation and dissemination

-Every business requires regular reports to inform managers and ensure team are aware of their progress.
+Every business requires regular reports to inform managers and ensure teams are aware of their progress.
 Preparing such reports and sending them over every week or month is not labor intensive but it distracts employees.
+Rpa can help to automate periodic reporting.
 RPA solutions can easily auto-generate reports, analyze their contents and based on the contents, email them to relevant stakeholders.

-For example, a report of a telecom operator showing areas with connectivity issues has different recipients based on its severity.
-CTO should be copied in reports with criticial issues and head of network should be copied in reports with major issues.
+For example, a telecom operator report showing areas with connectivity issues has different recipients based on its severity.
+CTO should be copied in reports with critical issues and head of network should be copied in reports with major issues.
 RPA bots can analyze reports to modify recipients according to provided criteria.

 9- Generating mass emails